lisawilliams/community/readme.md

 A person in charge of community engagement for our organization will:

-*(This is written from the point of view of an NPR affiliate, but could be any news organization)**
+*(This is written from the point of view of an NPR affiliate, but could be any news organization)*

-* Design and conduct experiments that will help us discover how to make membership meaningful in a digital context. *(Why?
-I'm not sure we really know what works).*
+* Design and conduct experiments that will help us discover how to make membership meaningful in a digital context.
 * Design and share community metrics that allow us to better serve the audience.
-* Demonstrate by our actions that community is not an afterthought.
+* Prototype products and services that make membership valuable and appealing to current and new members.
 * Create as many simple, elegant ways for those at the news organization and those they serve to engage as possible.
 * Keep notes on what works and what doesn't, and share this widely with others in the field.
 * Help producers power the creation of new shows by harnessing the creativity of our community.
 * Help membership do its job even more effectively.
 What were people watching, reading, or listening to the moment before they decided to donate?
 What motivated them to donate?
 * Find ways to leverage community to create underwriting and sponsorship products that help the Underwriting Department drive revenue.
 * Create a basic "level of service" for the community of people who care about the organization's work.
 When people comment, @reply, or share on Facebook, are we ignoring them?
+* Demonstrate by our actions that community is not an afterthought.

 ## What is community for?